NicolasCendron/Mad-Cow-Game/README.md

-# Road_Of_The_Dead_Copy
+# MAD_COW_GAME
-Copy of the famous internet game made for Computer Graphics class.
+An Original and Dark game about a mysterious cow hungry for planets.